theophilus8402/mud_client/notes/magi.md

 If you choose to fortify all, the mana and eq costs will be the cost of fortifying a single channel multiplied by the number of channels you have open.
 -------------------------------------------------------------------------------
-[Type MORE if you wish to continue reading.
-(99% shown)] 3950h, 3832m ex-
-You know of no such ability.
-3950h, 3832m ex-

 Freeze (Elementalism)                         Known: Yes
 -------------------------------------------------------------------------------
 Syntax:            CAST FREEZE AT GROUND/<target>